Master of Arts in Political Science

 Special Requirement

 No grade lower than B can be counted toward meeting the minimum number of semester credit hours required.
-Students enrolled in the Graduate Certificate in History will complete and defend a portfolio that describes their course work and research in history.
+Students enrolled in the Graduate Certificate in History will complete and defend a portfolio that describes their coursework and research in history.

 Final Examination